patrickmineault/codebook/docs/zipf.md

 ## What is Zipf's law, anyway?

 Zipf's law comes from quantitative linguistics.
 It states the most used word in a language is used twice as much as the second most used word, three times as much of the third, etc. It's an empirical law that holds in different languages and texts.
-There's a lot of interesting theories about why it should hold - [have a look at the Wikipedia article if you're curious](https://en.wikipedia.org/wiki/Zipf%27s_law).
+There's a lot of interesting theories about why it should hold: [have a look at the Wikipedia article if you're curious](https://en.wikipedia.org/wiki/Zipf%27s_law).
 A generalized form of Zipf's law states that:

 $$p(r) = \frac{1}{Cr^\alpha}$$